 Fragment, designed with Todd Bracher

 Acclaimed Stockholm-based design house Fogia releases Fragment, its first collection with an US-based designer.
 Fragment is a vast modular seating system created with American designer, Todd Bracher.
-Introduced to Fogia by Luca Nichetto (one of Fogia’s collaborators), Bracher brings his clean vernacular to Fogia and its talented artisans who handmake each piece at its factory in Poland.
+Bracher brings his clean vernacular to Fogia and its talented artisans who handmake each piece at its factory.